• Latest

 By Ben Musanje

-He apologized on behalf of the ministers, noting that despite their absence, they had agreed on the importance of the event and had wanted to attend personally.
-Kibenge said that he had taken the opportunity to step in at the last minute, acknowledging the responsibility of filling the ministers’ shoes and warning colleagues to “be careful,” as the government is always on the lookout for people to step into such leadership roles.
+Kibenge said that he had taken the responsibility to step in at the last minute, acknowledging the responsibility of filling the ministers’ shoes and warning colleagues to “be careful,” as the government is always on the lookout for people to step into such leadership roles.

 The monograph provides detailed insights into the status of vulnerable children across Uganda, highlighting groups facing the most severe challenges.
 These include street-connected children, orphans, children living with HIV, children in institutional care, refugee and displaced children, children-headed households, and children with disabilities.